devops329/devops/instruction/burpSuite/burpSuite.md

 ![Attack](attack.png)

 Almost immediately it will display a request that returned a status code of 200.
-The response is also display.
+The response is also displayed.

 ![Attack result](attackResult.png)

 ## Dastardly

 In addition to Burp Suite, Port Swigger also provides a free security DAST (Dynamic Application Security Testing) tool that you can include in your CI workflow.
-Unlike static analysis tools, a DAST tool analyze web applications for security vulnerabilities while they are running.
+Unlike static analysis tools, a DAST tool analyzes web applications for security vulnerabilities while they are running.
 This allows you to simulate the actions of a real-time attacker.

 To include Dastardly in your GitHub action workflow, you only need to include a step that references Port Swigger's Dastardly GitHub Action component, and provide the name of the website you wish to examine.